One of only two lighthouse islands in New South Wales, it is situated approximately 18km from Coffs Harbour.

 Mobile: 0428 827 146

 In the year 1856 the desirability of erecting a lighthouse on one of the Solitary Islands was discussed by commissioners appointed by the Governments of New South Wales, Victoria, South Australia and Tasmania, to confer respecting the matter of lighthouses on the Australian coast.
 Click "Read More" to continue.

 The Lighthouse tower is a conical, or slightly tapered, cylindrical structure of mass concrete construction finished externally with white painted cement render.
 It is maintained by AMSA and remains as an operational navigation aid.

 Click "Read More" to continue

 The Lighthouse was automated in 1975 with all Keeper's and families leaving the island at this time.
 The island has been abandoned since 1975, the Keeper's Quarters being left to the elements and the birds!

-Access is restricted with the only chance to visit the island and view the quarters is by the tours held by National Parks & Wildlife and Precision Helicopters.
+Access is restricted with the only chance to visit the island and view the quarters is by the tours held by National Parks & Wildlife.

 There are four principal building structures on the Island, comprising:

 * Two semi detached dwellings for the Assistant Keepers

 * The elevated Jetty structure and store